Maxtermax/hermes-io-docs/docs/basics/useStore.md

 ```

 ### useStore vs useObserver
-`useObserver` is a communication mecanishm to send information from one place to another whatever you do with that information whether it's a http request or trigger a re-render or any other bussiness logic is up to you, in the other hand `useStore` is meant to orchestrate partially or globally the data of you application and syncronize the store with the state of you app, you can have a store for the entire app (global store) or for a specific section of you app (contained store) in both cases i encourage you to always move the re-renders to closest to where is explicitly required that way you app will be better optimization check the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)
+`useObserver` is a communication mecanishm to send information from one place to another whatever you do with that information whether it's a http request or trigger a re-render or any other bussiness logic is up to you, in the other hand `useStore` is meant to orchestrate partially or globally the data of you application and syncronize the store with the state of you app, you can have a store for the entire app (global store) or for a specific section of you app (contained store) in both cases i encourage you to always move the re-renders to closest to where is explicitly required that way you app will be better optimized check the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)

 ![File explorer demo](/img/file-explorer.gif "File explorer")